philou/philou.github.com/source/_posts/2018-04-17-immutable-value-objects-vs-mocks-fizz-buzz.markdown

 ## Next post

 I'm done with immutable value objects.
 It was a far longer post than I thought, but there was a lot to say.
 This was the third post in a [series about avoiding mocks](/blog/categories/how-to-avoid-mocks-series/).
-In next post, I'll dig into other small scale mock fighting patterns : [Test Data Builders](http://www.natpryce.com/articles/000714.html) and [Test Matchers](https://relishapp.com/rspec/rspec-expectations/docs/custom-matchers).
+In next post, I'll dig into another small scale mock fighting pattern : [Test Data Builders](http://www.natpryce.com/articles/000714.html).

 [Stay tuned !](https://feedburner.google.com/fb/a/mailverify?uri=PhilippeBourgau&loc=en_US) !